+In the United States, we often consider "9-to-5" (9am to 5pm) to be the typical office day.
+Most U.S. workers work an average of 34.4 hours per week.
 Around the world, however, many people work longer hours.
-Cultural attitudes, workplace laws and conventions, and socio-economic factors, among other factors, influence how many hours employees are expected to work.
-Additionally, some people need to work long hours to put food on their table and provide for their families' needs.
-The hardest working countries in the world are not always the wealthiest countries.
+Cultural attitudes, workplace laws and conventions, and socio-economic factors, among other influences, determine the number of hours employees are expected to work.
+Additionally, some people need to work longer hours to provide for their personal or familial needs.
+The hardest working countries in the world are not necessarily the wealthiest countries.

 While several European countries work less than 40 hours per week on average, that is not the case or feasible in other countries worldwide.
 In the United States, many full-time employees struggle with work-life balance and often pass up vacation time to get more done in the office.
 However, American workers may be surprised at the average number of hours workers put in in other countries every week.

 Top 10 Hardest Working Countries in the OECD:

 The Organization for Economic Co-operation and Development (OECD) is an intergovernmental collective of 38 developed and mostly high-income countries, whose collective Gross Domestic Product (GDP) of $57.9 trillion USD comprised just over 60% of the global GDP of $96.1 trillion USD in 2021.

 The people of Mexico work much harder than any of their fellow OECD members, clocking in an average of 2,148 hours per year at work.
 Although Mexico has labor laws that limit the workweek to 48 hours per week, it is rarely enforced because of high unemployment and low pay.
 Mexico is one of only two countries in the OECD (along with Turkey) that is considered a middle-income country.